Michael John Smith

 My meditation these days is primarily of the analytical kind but always includes understanding that firstly, everyone wants to be be happy and avoid suffering and secondly, everyone has shown kindness to me in this life and past lives.

-Politically I support The Green Party of England and Wales, the European Greens, American Democratic Socialists and the Levica (Left) Party in Slovenia
+Politically I am an eco-socialist, supporting The Green Party of England and Wales, the European Greens, American Democratic Socialists and the Levica (Left) Party in Slovenia